TechnoSavage/runZero/queries.md

 ### Assets running database instances

 ```
-software:sql or software:mariadb or software:mongodb or software:database or (software:redis not software:redistributable)
+software:sql OR software:mariadb OR software:oracledb OR software:mongodb OR software:database OR (software:redis NOT software:redistributable)
 ```

 ### Assets that (likely) have Tanium Client installed and running: